 |Ability to Read & Write the English Language||Yes|

 |Vision Requirements||Must successfully pass the medical/physical exam.|

-If applying as an EMT-B, must possess a valid Washington State EMT-B certification or National Registry EMT-B certification.
+If applying as an EMT-B, must possess a valid Washington State EMT-B certification or National Registry EMT-B certification at time of hire.

-If applying as a paramedic, must possess a valid Washington State EMT-Paramedic certification or National Registry EMT-Paramedic certification.
+If applying as a paramedic, must possess a valid Washington State EMT-Paramedic certification or National Registry EMT-Paramedic certification at time of hire.

-Obtain Clark County certification within 6 months of hire.
+Must obtain Clark County certification within 12 months of hire.

 |Current Hiring Status||